ok-nick/opensource.contentauth.org/docs/introduction.md

 - The c2patool command-line tool
 - The Rust SDK

+These projects all work with _C2PA manifest data_ (also referred to as a "C2PA manifest" or just a "manifest") that contains information about the provenance of a digital asset.
+For more details, see [Key concepts](#key-concepts) below.

 ### JavaScript SDK

-The [JavaScript SDK](js-sdk/getting-started/overview) enables **working with C2PA data in the browser**.
+The [JavaScript SDK](js-sdk/getting-started/overview) enables **working with C2PA manifest data in the browser**.
 Use this SDK to:

-- Verify and display C2PA data on a website or web application.
+- Verify and display manifest data on a website or web application.
-- Link C2PA data displayed on your site to [Verify](https://verify.contentauthenticity.org/).
+- Link manifest data displayed on your site to [Verify](https://verify.contentauthenticity.org/).
-- Easily add user interface elements to your website that display C2PA data while following the [C2PA user experience recommendations](https://c2pa.org/specifications/specifications/1.0/ux/UX_Recommendations.html).
+- Easily add user interface elements to your website that display manifest data while following the [C2PA user experience recommendations](https://c2pa.org/specifications/specifications/1.0/ux/UX_Recommendations.html).

 ### c2patool

-[c2patool](c2patool) is a **command-line utility for working with C2PA data**.
+[c2patool](c2patool) is a **command-line utility for working with C2PA manifest data**.
 Use this tool to:

-- Read a JSON report of C2PA manifests in supported file formats.
+- Read a JSON report of C2PA manifest data in supported asset file formats.
 - Add a C2PA manifest to supported file formats.

 ### Rust SDK